sarahethompson/vault/website/README.md

 The `data/version.js` also contains a global variable, `CHANGELOG_URL`, that should be updated to point to the latest changelog URL for the particular release version.
-The URL should be based off the `master` blob such that it always reflects the most up-to-date changes.
+The URL should be based off the `main` blob such that it always reflects the most up-to-date changes.

 ### Displaying a Prerelease